 Prague’s architecture is a fusion of classic styles like Romanesque (Tyn Church), Baroque (St. Nicholas Church), and Gothic (St. Vitus Cathedral).
 Gothic, my favorite, is prevalent across the city with its towers that reach for the sky and the iconic city spires.
 If you love beautiful buildings, awesome architecture, and incredible interiors, then Prague is the city for you!

 Getting To & Around Prague

 You can get to Prague by air, train, or bus/car.
 International flights fly into Prague Airport (Vaclav Havel Airport).
-There are a few ways you can get from the airport to the city centre, which include buses and airport transfers only, as there are no trains or metros to the airport.
+There are a few ways you can get from the airport to the city center, which include buses and airport transfers only, as there are no trains or metros to the airport.
 The cheapest and best way to get into the city is by taking the Airport Express bus.
-The Airport Express bus runs every 30 minutes during the day and takes about 35 minutes to get to Prague’s main train station in the city centre.
+The Airport Express bus runs every 30 minutes during the day and takes about 35 minutes to get to Prague’s main train station in the city center.

 Tips for Prague

 1. Orient Yourself